cloudfoundry/docs-deploying-cf/vcloud/deploying_micro_bosh.md

 After creating this user the admin user is deleted.

-The `status` command will show the persisted state for a given micro BOSH instance.
+3. The `status` command will show the persisted state for a given Micro BOSH instance.

 <pre class="terminal">